 While publications may present titles using capital letters or variations of capitals and lowercase letters, the Style Manual states to present titles of publications in sentence case as a general rule.
 Sentence case has capital letters only at the beginning of the first word and for proper nouns, and lower case letters for all other words.
 Proper nouns include people’s names, organisation names, and place names.

 Many sources published online, including journal articles, government and industry publications, ebooks, and reports, have a Digital Object Identifier (DOI).
 Include DOIs in your reference list if they exist as they are more stable than URLs.
 DOIs sometimes have the form of a URL.
 If so, you don’t need to include the HTTP, etc., start at doi:10.xxx (etc).
-If there is no DOI, include the database or the URL instead.
+If there is no DOI, include the database or the URL instead, preceded by a full stop.

 With a DOI: